sofia-chuieva/met-museum/README.md

+# Met Museum Gallery
+Basic React App that pulls data from an [api](https://metmuseum.github.io/) and displays artworks with information about them.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).